tidymodels/recipes/tests/testthat/_snaps/discretize.md

         prep()
     Condition
       Warning:
-      The prefix '@$' is not a valid R name.
-It has been changed to 'X..'.
+      The prefix "@$" is not a valid R name.
+It has been changed to "X..".
     Message

       -- Recipe ----------------------------------------------------------------------